Recommended music:

 Today, from the Bond on Vinyl archives, we’re listening to the next James Bond film, GoldenEye!

-The soundtrack composed by Eric Serra ended up sounding more like elevator music than anything put out by John Barry, but it generally sold well due to the title track.
-U2 wrote the over the top theme that was performed by Tina Turner and feels *almost* as big as Shirley Bassey.
+The soundtrack, composed by Eric Serra, sounded more like elevator music than anything by John Barry, but it sold well thanks to the title track.
+U2 wrote the over-the-top theme that was performed by Tina Turner and feels *almost* as big as Shirley Bassey.

-I cheated a bit using the GoldenEye LaserDisc as a stand-in since the soundtrack was not released on vinyl anywhere.
+I used the GoldenEye LaserDisc as a stand-in since the soundtrack was not released on vinyl anywhere.
 Thankfully, I WAS able to find this 12″ vinyl single from the UK!

 The soundtrack was recorded in 1994 and 1995, and released a few days before the film’s November 1995 debut.
-The 30th anniversary of the film is just around the corner, so I’m ready for La-La Land Records to put this on vinyl with some additional cues that have yet to receive an official release.
+The film’s 30th anniversary is just around the corner, so I’m ready for La-La Land Records to release this on vinyl with additional cues that have yet to receive an official release.

 20. Tina Turner – GoldenEye UK Promo 12″